suhancz/402/README.md

 ## Input example

-I formatted the below output to be YAML-parsable, because why not
+I formatted the below output to be YAML-parsable, because why not - this, of course causes Markdown linter to fail - ask me the details on the job interview ;)

 # --- # 402 - Payment required - i.e. Curriculum Vitae